 - Aviation accidents

 You might be owed fair compensation if you are a financial dependent of someone who died in unexpected circumstances, such as a family member or beneficiary.
-When successful, your damages can include medical costs, funeral expenses, lost companionship, and economic losses like lost income.
+When successful, your damages can include medical costs, funeral expenses, loss of companionship, and economic losses such as lost income.

 Do I Have a Valid Personal Injury Lawsuit?